 Many people enjoy the museums and nightlife when visiting Arles.
 The old town is one of the main draws for visitors.
 The length of your trip often depends on your style of travel.
 One week is plenty of time to see everything, even with extra days to spare.

 You'll find food and shopping around the laid-back destination of Aix-en-Provence.
 Take your pick from the many activities offered here.
 One week is plenty of time to see everything, even with extra days to spare.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Arles is €113, while the average daily cost in Aix-en-Provence is €111.
+The average daily cost (per person) in Arles is €142, while the average daily cost in Aix-en-Provence is €138.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Arles and Aix-en-Provence in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Arles and Aix-en-Provence in more detail.